Mfarzana/docker-learning/day3_Dockerfile/README.md

 - Build a Docker image from Dockerfile
 - Run image
 - Pushing and Pulling to and from Docker Hub
+-
+## Dockerfile
+Docker file has two parts instruction and arguments.
+Docker builds images automatically by reading the instructions from a Dockerfile.

 ## Push docker image to Docker Hub Registry
 - **Spring Boot Demo Project Structure:**